 gray-shaker-kitchen-cabinets-new-remodel-4

-The design of the kitchen is important to make sure that it is functional as well as aesthetically pleasing.
-Hiring a designer might be necessary for a completely overhaul but can be expensive.
-A free design service can help buyers get started and give options they might not have previously considered.
+The design of the kitchen is important to ensure that it is functional and aesthetically pleasing.
+Hiring a designer might be necessary for a complete overhaul, but it can be expensive.
+A free design service can help buyers get started and give them options they might not have previously considered.

-A kitchen renovation should reflect the homeowner’s lifestyle as well as their cooking needs, space and storage needs.
-Many homeowners wonder how much to budget for a kitchen remodel but doing research and creating a plan (and sticking to it!) for the kitchen renovation will help keep from overspending.
+A kitchen renovation should reflect the homeowner’s lifestyle, cooking, space, and storage needs.
+Many homeowners wonder how much to budget for a kitchen remodel, but researching and creating a plan (and sticking to it!) will help prevent overspending.